iammasterbrucewayne/dotcodeschool/README.md

 ## Development

-This is a [Next.js](https://nextjs.org/) that uses the Contentful API for hosting the tutorials.
+This is a [Next.js](https://nextjs.org/) project that uses the Contentful API for hosting the tutorials.

 Before starting, you'll need to setup the following content models on Contentful: